thenexthub/Codira/docs/MutationModel.rst

 Immutability and Read-Only Methods
 ==================================

-:Abstract: Swift programmers can already express the concept of
+:Abstract: Codira programmers can already express the concept of
            read-only properties and subscripts, and can express their intention to write on a function parameter.
 However, the model is incomplete, which currently leads to the compiler